Computer-Assisted Proofs for Geometric Optimization: From Crystallization to Carbon Nanotubes: Computer-assisted Proofs for Geometry Optimization

-Since the zeros of the gradient exist in a high-dimensional space, numerical simulations are essential to find and analyse these.
-These simulations inevitably introduce round-off and truncation errors, adding an additional level of approximation and uncertainty to our model.
-Our central question is: To what extent can computer simulations rigorously describe the geometry of carbon nanotubes given a potential energy function?
-We answer this question using computer-assisted proofs, also called rigorous numerics, which produce results at the level of mathematical proof \cite{Koch1996, Tucker2011, vanDenBerg2015, Nakao2019}.
+Our central question is: To what extent can computer simulations rigorously describe the geometry of a critical point given a potential energy function?
+To address this, we use computer-assisted proofs, also called validated numerics, which produce results at the level of mathematical proof \cite{Koch1996, Tucker2011, vanDenBerg2015, Nakao2019}.

-Suppose \(\bar{p} \in \mathbb{R}^{3n}\) is an approximate solution to a zero of the gradient of some energy function \(E\).
+Suppose \(\bar{p} \in \mathbb{R}^{3n}\) is an approximation to a zero of the gradient of some energy function \(E\).
 We want to show, using a fixed-point argument, that a unique true zero of \(F\) exists within a ball centered at \(\bar{p}\) for some radius \(r\).
-In particular, we will use the following result, a Newton-Kantorovich type theorem for finite-dimensional problems, which is related to the Krawczyk operator's approach \cite{MR0255046} and the interval Newton method \cite{MR0231516}.
-In the following, $\|\cdot\|$ denotes both a norm on $\R^m$ as well as the induced matrix norm, while $B_r(\bar x)$ denotes the open norm-ball around $\bar x$ of radius $r$, and $\overline B_r(\bar x)$ denotes the corresponding closed norm-ball. \begin{theorem}[Validated zero] Let $f:\R^{m} \to \R^{m} $ be differentiable and $\bar{x} \in \R^{m}$, $A\in\R^{m\times m}$.
+In particular, we will use the following result, a Newton-Kantorovich-type theorem for finite-dimensional problems.
+This theorem is related to the Krawczyk operator approach \cite{MR0255046} and the interval Newton method \cite{MR0231516}.
+In the following, $\|\cdot\|$ denotes both a norm on $\mathbb R^m$ as well as the induced matrix norm, while $B_r(\bar x)$ denotes the open norm-ball around $\bar x$ of radius $r$, and $\overline B_r(\bar x)$ denotes the corresponding closed norm-ball. \begin{theorem}[Validated zero] Let $f:\R^{m} \to \R^{m} $ be differentiable and $\bar{x} \in \R^{m}$, $A\in\R^{m\times m}$.
 Suppose that for some $r^{*}>0$ and $Y,Z(r^*)>0$ we have